dsfsi/masakhane-web/README.md

         * to see feedbacks in a relation `select * from feedback;`

 #### Add, Delete and Update supported languages
-- check the available models in memory `docker-compose -f docker-compose.prod.yml exec api python manage.py all_languages`
+- check the available models in memory `docker-compose exec api python manage.py all_languages`

 - add a new language,
-    - e.g English-Swahili (note: we are using JW300 shortform) `docker-compose -f docker-compose.prod.yml exec api python manage.py add_language en-sw-JW300`
+    - e.g English-Swahili (note: we are using JW300 shortform) `docker-compose  exec api python manage.py add_language en-sw-JW300`
-    - (English-Yoruba) `docker-compose -f docker-compose.prod.yml exec api python manage.py add_language en-yo-`
+    - (English-Yoruba) `docker-compose  exec api python manage.py add_language en-yo-`
-- delete a language `docker-compose -f docker-compose.prod.yml exec api python manage.py remove_language en-sw-JW300`
+- delete a language `docker-compose  exec api python manage.py remove_language en-sw-JW300`
 - run this on the production server to update the models `curl --request GET 'http://127.0.0.1:5000/update'`
 - Run tests
-    - `docker-compose -f docker-compose.prod.yml exec api python manage.py tests`
+    - `docker-compose  exec api python manage.py tests`